front-end-foundations/8-components/readme.md

 See the full [documentation](https://github.com/ritwickdey/vscode-live-sass-compiler/blob/master/docs/settings.md) for settings.

 Click the `Watch Sass` button at the bottom of the editor.

+Note: since we are compiling the css directly to the `_site` folder, there is no need for the passthrough in `.eleventy.js`.

 ## Nesting SASS